ocpi/ocpi/mod_locations_and_evses.md

  Value       |  Description
 :------------|:-------------
- ev_only     |  Reserved parking spot for electric vehicles. plugged     |  Parking allowed only while plugged in (charging). disabled    |  Reserved parking spot for disabled people with valid ID. customers   |  Parking spot for customers/guests only, for example in case of a hotel or shop. motorcycles |  Parking spot only suitable for (electric) motorcycles or scooters.
+ EV_ONLY     |  Reserved parking spot for electric vehicles.
+ PLUGGED     |  Parking allowed only while plugged in (charging).
+ DISABLED    |  Reserved parking spot for disabled people with valid ID.
+ CUSTOMERS   |  Parking spot for customers/guests only, for example in case of a hotel or shop.
+ MOTORCYCLES |  Parking spot only suitable for (electric) motorcycles or scooters.

 ### 5.13 PowerType *enum*